buildingSMART/IFC4.x-IF/docs/IFC-file-header/README.md

 - `Cool Engineering Firm`

 **Invalid**:
 - :warning: There are no strictly invalid entries here.
-However, **this field shall not be used to indicate the name of the software company developing the tool used for the IFC export**.
-This information shall be stored in the _originating_system_ field, as specified below.
+However, **this field must not be used to indicate the name of the software company developing the tool used for the IFC export**.
+This information must be stored in the _originating_system_ field, as specified below.
 - `Unknown`
 - `''`